mmalek06/JsonSql/readme.md

 As you can see, the lib can also handle some basic functions - for now it's only the AVG function, but more will come soon.
 Please, bear in mind that for now, it can only handle functions in the SELECT clause and putting one elsewhere will cause a Left(error) result to be produced.

+## Other

+It's not clear on first sight, but the library is trying to preserve the shape of the data fed to it.
+For example, if you give it 10 objects, out of which only 5 will satisfy the condition list given in the WHERE clause, it will return 5 None's and 5 Some's filled with values selected.

 There are also few more caveats for now, for example the library is not able to handle nested arrays properly, so querying json code like the one below will probably not return anything useful: